Credit Reporting

 Will my rental payments affect my credit score?

 Yes, your rental payment history can influence your credit score.
-Positive rental payment information is included as part of your standard credit report and may be factored into certain credit scores, such as VantageScore®1 and Experian's PLUS Score®.
+Positive rental payment information is included as part of your standard credit report and may be factored into certain credit scores.
 These credit scores take into account your payment history, including timely rental payments.

 Can I improve my credit by paying my rent on time?